 (b) must be set out using the headings and the form in clause 211 or 212; and

-(c) must be included in the ‘Fees’ section of a Product Disclosure Statement, following the fees and costs template.
+(c) must be included in the ‘Fees’ section of a Product Disclosure Statement, following the fees and costs summary.

 211 Superannuation products—Example of annual fees and costs

-This table gives an example of how the fees and costs for the [insert name of generic MySuper product or other investment option as required by subclause 220(1)] for this superannuation product can affect your superannuation investment over a 1 year period.
+This table gives an example of how the ongoing annual fees and costs for the [insert name of generic MySuper product or other investment option as required by subclause 220(1)] for this superannuation product can affect your superannuation investment over a 1 year period.
 You should use this table to compare this superannuation product with other superannuation products.